 The client was generally the head of sales or marketing, or maybe the MD.
 Budgets were flexible and were often agreed on a handshake.

-How things have changed!
 As clients have become much more professional in their approach to staff communications, we’ve become much more sophisticated in the way we approach our business.
-It seems hard to believe that most corporates didn’t have a Comms department, and we recognise that the message, style and tone of voice need much more thought in order to pay their way.
+It seems hard to believe that most corporates didn’t have a comms department.
+We recognise that the message, style and tone of voice need much more thought in order to pay their way.

 The power of the internet now means that almost everyone can find suppliers of what used to be specialist services, from A/V to Zither players.
-Back in the day unscrupulous event suppliers could add a juicy ‘commission’ to their third party costs, but professional procurement means that clients only want to pay for added value, and who can blame them.
+Back in the day, unscrupulous event suppliers could add a juicy ‘commission’ to their third-party costs.
+However, professional procurement means that clients only want to pay for added value, and who can blame them.

 I’ve also witnessed a staggering growth in the channels available to communicators.
-There was a time when if the CEO wanted to communicate via a video, the best way to show it to staff was to set up a big screen with rows of chairs, a sound system, maybe some lights and hey!- let’s make it a conference.
-Nowadays we can stream pre-recorded or live video worldwide, or build it into an effective intranet site with interactive functionality (try doing that with a VHS tape!)
+There was a time when if the CEO wanted to communicate via video, you’d set up a big screen with rows of chairs, a sound system, maybe some lights and – hey! let’s make it a conference.
+Nowadays, we can stream prerecorded or live video worldwide, or build it into an effective intranet site with interactive functionality.
+(Try doing that with a VHS tape!)

-I can’t deny that I still have a sentimental urge to see a hair flickering in the corner of a slide, but take enormous pride in the fact that we still apply the same creativity and energy as we always did – and our clients are communicating in a much better way than ever.
+I can’t deny that I still have a sentimental urge to see a hair flickering in the corner of a slide.
+But I take enormous pride in the fact that we still apply the same creativity and energy as we always did.
+And our clients are communicating in a much better way than ever.